 - Friendship request form is to be submitted no later than April 1.

 - Negative friendship requests are strongly discouraged.
-However, if there is a significant situation that we should be aware of, please contact our office to discuss it further.
+If there is a significant situation that we should be aware of, please contact our office to discuss it further.

 - Friendship requests of any nature cannot be kept confidential by camp staff.

-For each child enrolled, the parent (or legal guardian) must provide a current immunization record appropriate for the child’s age and a health form signed by the child’s physician or health department representative prior to the first day of the program.
-If the physical condition of the child is such that any one or more of the immunizing agents should not be administered, the examining physician, advanced practice nurse, or physician assistant responsible for the performance of the health examination shall endorse that fact upon the health examination form.
+For each camper enrolled, the parent (or legal guardian) must provide a current immunization record appropriate for the camper’s age and a health form signed by the camper’s physician or health department representative prior to the first day of the program.
+If the physical condition of the camper is such that any one or more of the immunizing agents should not be administered, the examining physician, advanced practice nurse, or physician assistant responsible for the performance of the health examination shall endorse that fact upon the health examination form.
 No other exceptions to scheduled immunizations are permitted at JCC Chicago.
 It is the responsibility of the parent (or legal guardian) to update their file when the health records change.